sklivvz/z80/README.md

 ### ZX Spectrum 48k ROM image

-The ZX Spectrue 48k rom is (c) Copyright Amstrad.
-Amstrad have kindly given their permission for the redistribution of their copyrighted material but retain that copyright.
+The ZX Spectrum 48k ROM is &copy; copyright Amstrad Ltd. Amstrad have kindly given their permission for the redistribution of their copyrighted material but retain that copyright.